tomsasani/bxd_mutator_manuscript/README.md

 # create a new conda environment with all of the dependencies
 # required for running the pipeline
-conda env create --name bxd_analysis --file figure_generation.yaml
+conda env create --name figure_generation --file figure_generation.yaml

 # activate the new environment
-conda activate bxd_analysis
+conda activate figure_generation

 # run the pipeline
 snakemake \